jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 ```
 That is, it gives us a list of char parsers, but what we want is a parser of a list of chars.
 So we need to somehow flip the parser inside out.
-Luckily, there is a function that does exactly this!
+Luckily, there is a function that does exactly this.

 ```
 ghci> :info sequenceA